Many people assume that CBD is a rather new and innovative supplement, but CBD history actually goes back much further.

 In the next few decades, the research continued.
 In 1980, Dr. Mechoulam made another breakthrough in CBD history when he ran a study which showed cannabidiol could be a key factor in treating epilepsy.

-Even though CBD supplements made from industrial hemp are legal in all 50 states, there have still been some legal challenges.
-Major progress happened in 2014 when Alabama, Florida, Iowa, Kentucky, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Utah, and Wisconsin passed laws legalizing CBD for medical purposes.
-It’s also legal as a supplement in the UK and many other countries around the world.
+Even though CBD supplements made from industrial hemp are legal in all 50 states, there have still been some legal challenges against CBD.
+CBD consumers rarely face problems.
+But occasionally, truckers carrying hemp or CBD vendors still run into trouble from overzealous, under-educated police.
+We expect this to change as the stigma disappears and local laws and policies catch up.
+CBD is also legal as a supplement in the UK and many other countries around the world.

-When it comes to healing, people use products such as CBD oil, CBD water and various CBD lotions to try and treat pain, inflammation, depression, anxiety, stress and other illnesses.
-It’s commonly used by athletes to help relieve their bodies after workouts and performances, by people suffering from mental illnesses to calm their symptoms down and many others.
-Some people even replace classic painkillers and other medication with CBD products, claiming that they have a better effect and treat their symptoms quicker with little to no side effects.
+When it comes to healing, people use products such as CBD oil and various CBD topicals to try and treat pain, inflammation, depression, anxiety, stress and other illnesses.
+Many athletes now use CBD to help relieve their bodies after workouts and performances.
+People with mental illnesses may use CBD to calm their symptoms, Many others, including those with chronic pain, find relief from CBD, allowing some to reduce their use of painkillers

 Nobody can know for sure what the future will bring but we can always be optimistic.

-Since more and more people are seeing the benefits of CBD and hemp, it looks increasingly likely that hemp will be fully legalized in the U.S. soon.
 Scientists are still researching CBD and conducting experiments that reveal its beneficial uses.
-For now, it’s been discovered that CBD may be beneficial for treating arthritis, insomnia, epileptic seizures, diabetes and many other illnesses.
+For now, preliminary research shows that CBD may be beneficial for treating arthritis, insomnia, epileptic seizures, fibromyalgia, diabetes and many other illnesses.

 DISCOVER THE TOP CBD BRANDS